© Thames Valley Writers’ Circle

 7.

-members will be those who have attended at least three
+registered members.
+Registered members will be those who have attended

-meetings during the preceding 12 weeks.
-Other members
+at least three meetings during the preceding 12 weeks.
+Other members may

 8.